juice-shop/pwning-juice-shop/part1/ctf.md

 top right corner of the screen.
 It also hides all hints from the score board.
-Instead it will make the _solved_-labels on the score board clickable which results in the corresponding _"challenge solved!"_-notification being repated.
+Instead it will make the _solved_-labels on the score board clickable which results in the corresponding _"challenge solved!"_-notification being repeated.
 This can be useful in case you forgot to copy a flag code before closing the corresponding notification.